MaxHilsdorf/music_stem_shapley_values/README.md

 * ```music_shapley.py``` implements the music stem shapley value as a simple class.
 * ```compute_shapley_values.py``` can be used to get a quick shapley value analysis for one of the three example tracks.
 * ```create_visualizations.py``` generates the visualizations used in the blog post.

+The mp3 files in the ```music/``` directory are based on three songs from the Free Music Archive (FMA) dataset.
+The directory includes the original songs as well as the instrument stems and the recombined instrument "coalitions".